reticent-roklimber/atlas/README.md

 # Quick Start

+* The following sections will outline how to spin up the app on your local machine.
+* Note this is a Dash-Python app wrapped in a Flask App
+* The two key Python files where the magic happen are `/flask_app/dash_app/app.py` and `/flask_app/dash_app/data_processing.py`
+* Everything is is largely supporting stuff for deployment in production, and you can disregard.
-System requirements: ~4GB memory (RAM) on your local machine.
+* System requirements: ~4GB memory (RAM) on your local machine.

 ## Run from a local machine *without* Docker

-This is the least complex way to run the app as we will spin it up directly from your local webserver on your Python kernal.
+This is the least complex way to run the app as we will spin it up directly from your local webserver on your Python installation.
 However it is also fidly on some operating systems like Windows (especially if you are running Annaconda).
 If you're on Linux or MacOs, you should be fine.

 #### 1. Clone repository to your machine